A DEEPER DIVE into the Mystery of Christmas

 Christ came meekly, as a child born in an animal feeding trough.
 He lived meekly, never taking up the sword to establish his rule and telling his disciples not to take it up in defending him either.
 Why?
 Because he knew his truth alone would be victorious.
 His truth was sufficient over the full course of time.
 It should not ever be forced on anyone, and it never needs to be because that is a violation of the very core of that truth, which is love.
 Force is not the path of love.

-However, when everything else on Earth goes up in a man-made holocaust and even a cosmically rained holocaust as described in John’s Apocalypse, it will be the meek followers of Spirit of Christ, born into humanity to fully join our story as an impoverished child in an animal trough, who return in the resurrection to inherit all of the earth that the rest have built and left behind.
+However, when everything else on Earth goes up in a man-made holocaust and even a cosmically rained holocaust as described in John’s Apocalypse, it will be the meek followers of the Spirit of Christ (who was born into humanity to fully join our story as an impoverished child in an animal trough) who return in the resurrection to inherit all of the earth that the rest of humanity built and left behind.

 I suppose there may be a lot of cleanup to do.
 (I have to put in my Daily Doom two bits ; ) However, Earth will have its Sabbath rest, its day in the sun, or under the Son, for …